-NOOPTGEOM do not perform previous optimization in FREQCALC job [defau ılt] PREOPTGEOM perform optimization before starting the vibrational modes calcution. ılair sert OPTGEOM keywords (close with END) II keyword END II
+NOOPTGEOM do not perform previous optimization in $\ensuremath{\mathbf{FREQCALC}}$ job [default] perform optimization of atomic positions before starting the vibra- tional modes calculation.
+For a full relaxation of both lattice pa- rameters and stomic postions the keywork FULLOPTG should be inserted within the PREOPTGEOM block sert OPTGEOM keywords (close with END)II keyword END

 An input block is opened that must finish with keyword END.
-The numerical conditions for the optimization are controlled by means of the same keywords as documented in page 144 (keyword OPTGEOM).
+The numerical conditions for the optimization are controlled by means of the same keywords as documented in page 182 (keyword OPTGEOM).